anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 (Replace BRANCH with your branch name.)

+It is common practice to have a `dev` branch specific to a new feature such as `dev-book-page` that you then delete once the feature is merged into main.
+You can do everything from your named branch if you want, but it's good practice to instead have branches for each new feature that you are working on.

 ## Step 6: Practicing merge conflicts with your team
-For this part of the lab, split into pairs.
-The first pair (A and B) will create a merge conflict and then resolve it, while the other pair (C and D) also creates a merge conflict and resolves it with different files.
+For this part of the lab, you will create a merge conflict and then resolve it within your team.
+You'll do this all through working directly on `main` to make things easier, but this can also happen when you merge a branch into main.

 To create the merge conflict: